aljosavister/module-ts-nodejs-express/README.md

-# Module template for ntscli
+# Express module

-This module is an expressjs template for Node.js TypeScript project.
+This module contains Express web framework template for Node.js TypeScript project.

 It contains:
 - Example routes
+- Default index folder
 - API class with predefiend options for session cookies, appContext, upload file

 Module can be added to the project with ntscli: